Team-Pr0xy/shushjax/readme.md

 In addition to the callbacks the following options can also be provided to PJAX connect.

-* useClass - string - Apply PJAX only to links with the provided class.
+* useClass - string - Apply shushjax only to links with the provided class.
 * parseLinksOnload - true|false - Make links in loaded pages use PJAX.
 Enabled by default.
 * smartLoad - true|false - Ensure returned HTML is correct.
 Enabled by default.

-### Using PJAX-Standalone programmatically
+### Using shushjax programmatically

-You can invoke a pjax page load programmitcally by calling the pjax.invoke() method.
+You can invoke a shushjax page load programmitcally by calling the pjax.invoke() method.
-At minimum the pjax invoke method must be given a url and container attribute.
+At minimum the invoke method must be given a url and container attribute.
 It can also be provided with a title, parseLinksOnload setting and any callbacks you wish to use.

 	pjax.invoke({url:'page1.php', 'container': 'content'});